yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/troubleshoot/cloud-provider-config-issues.md

 You might encounter issues during configuration of cloud providers for YugabyteDB Anywhere.

-If you experience difficulties while troubleshooting, contact [Yugabyte Support](https://support.yugabyte.com).
+If you have problems while troubleshooting, contact {{% support-platform %}}.

 ## Azure cloud provider configuration problems